 No refunds.
 Unless you've established some agreement beforehand, once you complete that bill of sale with a private seller, that's it — it's your car now.
 Even if you run into issues shortly after buying the vehicle, you typically don't have any recourse options available.
 In most states, lemon laws don't apply to private sellers.
 Although buying from a private seller can be a gamble, you can reduce the risk by having the vehicle inspected before you sign anything.

 No financing.
-Some people prefer to buy from car dealerships because they want to make monthly payments rather than paying a lump sum up front.
-However, you may find that getting a car loan from your bank is surprisingly easy.
-Even if you don't qualify for traditional loans, many banks will provide car loans because they're protected by an asset (the vehicle).
+Some people prefer to buy from car dealerships because they want to make monthly payments rather than paying a lump sum upfront.
+However, you may find that getting a car loan from your bank, credit union, or another lender is surprisingly easy.
+Even if you don't qualify for traditional auto loans due to a low credit score, many banks will provide car loans because they're protected by an asset (the vehicle, in this case).

 No warranty.
-Car dealerships may offer a warranty that protects your purchase.
+Car dealers may offer a warranty that protects the purchase.
 While you won't get a warranty from a private seller, if the car isn't too old, there may be an existing warranty still in place, so be sure to ask the seller while you're checking the service records.

 Determining a Good Deal

-If you've decided buying from a private seller sounds like the right approach, it's crucial that you know how to spot a good deal.
-Of course, every vehicle and every seller is unique, so there's no one-size-fits-all formula to ensure success.
-However, if you do your due diligence, you can drastically improve your chances of landing a dependable car at a great price.
+If you've decided buying from a private seller sounds like the right approach, you must know how to spot a good deal.
+Of course, every vehicle and every seller is different, so there's no one-size-fits-all formula to ensure success.
+However, if you do your due diligence, you can drastically improve your chances of landing a solid car at a great price.

 The first step is to compare the seller's asking price to the actual Blue Book value.
-The Kelley Blue Book will let you know how much you should expect to pay.
-If the seller is asking too much, you may be able to talk them down but be wary that they may be intentionally inflating the price so that it seems like you're getting a great deal when they come down.
+KBB.com uses the Kelley Blue Book data to determine how much you should expect to pay or the vehicle's market value.
+If the seller is asking too much, you may be able to talk them down.
+But be wary that they may be intentionally inflating the price so that it seems like you're getting a great deal when they come down.

 So the seller is offering a fair price, or maybe you think you can haggle them down.
 Now, you should talk to the seller about the details.
 You can call or email them if you don't want to meet up just yet.

-Here are some of the crucial questions to ask:
+Here are some of the essential questions to ask:

 - Has the vehicle ever been in an accident?